Validate Your Marketing Budget

 Optimize Program Mix

 After you consider each of these factors, you can use your historical data and industry knowledge to run an optimization.
 The marketing optimization will maximize your returns to revenue given your established budget.
-The outcome will allocate your budget to each potential program for all future time period (typically weeks).
+The outcome will allocate your budget to each potential program for all future time periods (typically weeks).

-After effectively allocated your marketing budget, you need to know how much more revenue you will get if you increase your budget?
+After effectively allocating your marketing budget, you need to know how much more revenue you will get if you increase your budget?
 Optimization can help here, too.
 Once you have an optimization developed, you can easily change your budget and compare the results to your original plan.
 This is called what-if analysis.
 You will easily be able to predict how much your revenue will change with an adjustment in your budget.

 By spending the time to plan your optimal marketing mix you can increase your company’s revenue by up to 15%.
 You can easily get started with the data you have in your marketing automation platform (Marketo, Hubspot, Eloqua).
 Email us at firstname.lastname@example.org to learn more about how ORM Technologies can help with your optimal marketing mix.
 If you would like more information on optimization, our Optimization for Sales and Marketing white paper offers insight as to how it can improve your marketing organization.